piotrek813/SDSP/README.md

-# Cadence — single-machine sequence planner
+# Cadence — Man plans, God laughs

+Always behind a schedule?
+That's life as saying goes but now you can we behind an optimized schedule.

+Sounds better?
+Alrighty, then let's get started!

 A dependency-light web app that solves the **single-machine, sequence-dependent scheduling problem**: given a set of order lines (codes) grouped into product